terodox/terodox.tech/content/posts/2019-11-17--stencil-js-part-1/index.md

 Alongside the component tsx file is an e2e.ts file which has a basic set of tests in it to cover the logic in our component.

 Stencil utilizes puppeteer to drive browser based tests with Jest.
-This means you'll be testing your components in am actual browser instead a node environment.
+This means you'll be testing your components in an actual browser instead a node environment.
 This makes it a bit closer to the reality the component will experience when deployed to a live site.

 ## Wrapping up

 Stencil makes creating web components a very simple process, and with a little bit of work you can have a very well documented and full functional component.

 My plan for the next few parts of this series is to cover:

 - `@Component` decorator deep dive
 - `@Prop`, `@Watch` and `@Method` decorators deep dive
-- `@Event` and `@Listen` decorators dee
+- `@Event` and `@Listen` decorators deep dive
 - `@State` decorator deep dive
 - `<Host>` element and how/why to use it
 - Using Sass with Stencil